The story begins.

 And will be soon.

-Then by late summer Kitty’s Launderette will be opening for business.
+So before too long Kitty’s Launderette will be opening for business.
 And won’t that be good?

 Big thanks to Homebaked and everyone there for the support and ideas on the night.